digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 In most cases, no single party can view all of the data within a multi-party application.

-Multi-party applications solve complex operational processes while keeping data clean and consistent, thereby eliminating isolated, disconnected and inefficient processes that often require expensive reconciliation.
-Multi-party applications manage the relationships, agreements and transactions between parties, providing consistent real-time views of all data.
+Multi-party applications solve complex operational processes while keeping data clean and consistent, thereby eliminating isolated, disconnected, and inefficient processes that often require expensive reconciliation.
+Multi-party applications manage the relationships, agreements, and transactions between parties, providing consistent real-time views of all data.

 Multi-party solutions utilize distributed ledger (blockchain) technology to ensure each party has an immutable, consistent view of the shared data and business processes that govern the data.
 By providing a consistent view of data with all counterparties, a multi-party application removes friction, cost, and risk within a joint business process.
-A distributed ledger protects against a malicious participant in the network, attempting to write or overwrite data to the detriment of other parties.
+A distributed ledger protects against a malicious participant in the network attempting to write or overwrite data to the detriment of other parties.

 Important Concepts in Multi-Party Applications
 **********************************************